 About Dr Anthony Drummond

-In the past Anthony has worked at the following universities: At.
-Mary's University College; the University of Ulster; Birmingham City University, Middlesex University; the University of Westminster, the University of Bedfordshire, and, the University of Hull.
-Post graduation, Anthony supported young ex-offenders for NIACRO within the youth justice system in Northern Ireland, and, post PhD he managed a support service for vulnerable adults in Northampton, London and Luton (as well as engaging with 'dangerous' offenders and PPOs during that time).
+Anthony has worked at the following universities: St. Mary's University College; the University of Ulster; Birmingham City University, Middlesex University; the University of Westminster, the University of Bedfordshire, and, the University of Hull.

 In December 2014 Anthony collaborated with academics from IDRICS on a seminar delivered at New Scotland Yard (which was also presented in Parliament) entitled 'Crime and Punishment: Gypsies, Travellers and Roma in the criminal justice system'.

 Currently Anthony is a member of the Leeds LGBT Hate Crime Scrutiny Panel, and, a member of the Rainbow Rose Forum supporting LGBTQ staff and students at Leeds Beckett.
 He is also a member of the Centre for LGBTQ+ Inclusion in Education at Leeds Beckett.